D-Roberts/icd-gen/README.md

         * likely add context embedding here as well not sure yet;

         * Model 2 - spatialtransformer - added but learning with the denoise task
         with context is - not learning well yet.
+Debug.

         * reframe problem and input setup.

+        * get the DAM energy
         * WIP

     *1. Lens 1.
-Setting 1. [linear manifold seq] factor in the noise drift code from my other repo
+Setting 1. [linear manifold seq] factor in the noise drift code from my other repo where 1 layer doesn't do.
+I think put back the softmax and not the linear since the 2 layer is with softmax.

     [WIP.]

     *3. Lens 1.
 Setting 1. there might be a bug in the batch loss calculation and/or plotting

-    *5. Put in the 2lyaer and train it on drift train - test to see better generalization.
+    *5. Put in the 2lyaer and train it on drift train - test to see if better generalization than 1 layer.

     Overall:
-    *7. Put DAM energies.
+    *7. Put DAM energies across the board.